KelynWong/APD-RestaurantOrderingSys/README.md

 ```

 ### 2.`partialfixed(deadlock)
-Obervation 1
-The program hangs forever and no output of actual and expected inventory of ingredients and kitchen lists is observed.
+**Obervation 1:** The program hangs forever and no output of actual and expected inventory of ingredients and kitchen lists is observed.

-Observation 2
-Multiple different ingredients are being locked in random order by multiple chefs while preparing dishes and does not release the lock on ingredients until they have gotten all the locks of all the ingredients required for the dish which causes a circular dependency
+**Observation 2:** Multiple different ingredients are being locked in random order by multiple chefs while preparing dishes and does not release the lock on ingredients until they have gotten all the locks of all the ingredients required for the dish which causes a circular dependency

 program output e.g.
 ```txt